hikogui/hikogui/docs/render_architecture.md

  - Flat Shader  - Render simple non-anti-aliased quads.
  - Box Shader   - Render anti-aliased rectangles with rounded corners.
  - Image Shader - Render anti-aliased texture mapped quads.
- - SDF Shader   - Render text-glyphs with subpixel-anti-aliasing.
+ - SDF Shader   - Render text-glyphs with sub-pixel-anti-aliasing.
  - Tone Mapper  - Convert HDR/WCG image to the reduced range of the display.

 ## Text Shaping

 Steps of text-shaping:
  - Start: with a list of style-graphemes in logical ordering.
 The style-grapheme contains the Unicode-NFC and each grapheme as a style.
-Latin automatic ligatures such as 'ffi' are illigal and should never be composed into a single grapheme.
+Latin automatic ligatures such as 'ffi' are illegal and should never be composed into a single grapheme.
  - Unicode-bidirectional-algorithm: This will put the list of graphemes in left-to-right render order.
 The new graphemes are in the form style-index-grapheme, here